 - Useful formatting.
 If you’ve formatted your answer like this answer is, or if you’ve got a nice table of information, Google will be more likely to display it.

-The “People also ask” box
+What is the “People also ask” box?

-The Featured Snippet has seen a ton of growth in the two years since its inception, and People Also Ask boxes are rising even faster.
+The Featured Snippet has seen a ton of growth in the years since its inception, and People Also Ask boxes are rising even faster.
 Although even less is known about how the extra question boxes are generated than Featured Snippets, one thing can be said for sure: there's no definite cap on how many FAQs are displayed.

 No matter how you look at it, the Featured Snippet box is a highly coveted position.
 If you’ve designed your content to answer a specific question, hold a high rank in the search results, and have used the appropriate combination of headings, bold lists, and other text callouts, you may see your page being used as a Featured Snippet.

 If you are not, think about how you might improve your brand's web presence through better SEO.